Serj-Sxhx/Vaults/06 Notes/Hope and Optimism.md

 Provide and receive support around dificult emotions

-Assess what is going wrong in other parts of your life
+Assess what is going wrong in other parts of your life - Seeing it as a connected to shame patterns

 Identify what feels impossible